YunCYang/notes/programming/concept/dataStructure.md

   - Replace value at key      O(1)
   - Swap                      O(1)
 - Bulk Operations

+Arrays are good when there's a constant need to read the data.

 ### Dynamic Array Structure
 The dynamic array would have an actual array length and an effectice array length.